palpen/palpen_articles/_posts/2017-08-02-Intro-to-Machine-Learning-Week-6.md

 Finally, Andrew touches on when it is useful to use a large dataset.
 A large dataset is only useful if the features in it is sufficient to predict y.
 A dataset containing house prices and just one feature for number of rooms will not be useful even if you have a million observations.

-A simple test is to ask yourself "given the features in this dataset, can a human expert in this domain given a reasonably accurate prediction of y?"
+A simple test is to ask yourself "given the features in this dataset, can a human expert in this domain give a reasonably accurate prediction of y?"
 If yes, then having more observations in your training dataset can be useful.
 To make the large dataset even more effective, use a learning algorithm with many parameters (such as a logistic regression with many features or a neural network with many hidden units).
-This ensures that your learning algorithm doesn't suffer from high bias (in which case a large dataset would be useless).
+This ensures that your learning algorithm doesn't suffer from high bias where in which case a large dataset would be useless.